seancvr/terraform_deploy_codespace/README.md

 # Terraform deployment codespace
-This repository contains the instructions for creating a codespace to deploying resources to the cloud with Terraform.
+This repository contains the devcontainer files for a codespace that can deploy resources to the cloud with Terraform.
 Currently it's just configured with Azure cli, but it can be customized to integrate with other cloud providers.

 It contains the following tools: